Use the gentle principles of Taoism to forge a profound and joyful relationship with your cat.

 Step-by-step remedies for difficult problems: refusal to use the litter box, aggression, clawing furniture, and spraying urine Cat massage and other techniques to increase the flow of qi and create telepathic communication between human and animal Interactive human-cat games to give the cat essential mental and physical stimulation The practice of wu wei, action through nonaction, to enrich your relationship Taoist diet needs, a path to understanding a cat’s finicky eating, and the best foods for glowing health

-Deborah Wood is a pet columnist for The Oregonian, writing articles on dogs, cats, and other domesticated animals.
-She is a veteran dog trainer and uses only nonviolent Taoist methods of training.
-She competes in obedience trials with her papillon… More about Deborah Wood
+Deborah Wood is the author of The Tao of Meow and The Tao of Bow Wow and a pet columnist for the Oregonian, writing articles on dogs, cats, and other domesticated animals.
+A veteran dog trainer who uses only nonviolent Taoist methods of training, Wood competes… More about Deborah Wood

 Paperback | $12.00